codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 Finally - we're at the point in this series where I show how to use Azure AD B2C to authenticate a user and then authorize that user to hit a Web API from a Xamarin.Forms application!

-In other words - we're at the post with the official, and long, title of...
+In other words - we're at the post with the very official, and very long, title of...

 # Authenticating and Authorizing a Mobile App to Use a Web API via Azure AD B2C

-In the first couple of posts, we learned what [Azure AD B2C is](https://msou.co/6z), how to [create a Tenant](https://msou.co/60) (which I found a bit tricky), then took a quick detour to find out how to [invoke a Web API](https://msou.co/61) from a Xamarin.Forms app - because that's going to be our backing service which will be "protected".
+In the first couple of posts, we learned what [Azure AD B2C is](https://msou.co/6z), how to [create a Tenant](https://msou.co/60) (which I found a bit tricky, I even created a [video](https://msou.co/7g) to help explain it), then took a quick detour to find out how to [invoke a Web API](https://msou.co/61) from a Xamarin.Forms app - and that's going to be our backing service which will be "protected".
 Then in the [final post before this one](https://msou.co/7j), we learned what everything is inside of Azure AD B2C... and how it relates together.
 And the info from that post is going to come in very handy here!

 In order to get this all to work, there are 3 parts we have to go through.